KingMalur/Keyboards/Amur Leopard/Readme.md

 # Amur Leopard
-A 2x4 macroboard without anything special.
+A 2x4 macroboard.
+That's it.

-Panthera pardus orientalis

 See https://www.worldwildlife.org/species/amur-leopard for more information.